-Have a slightly tapered foot area.
+Semi-rectangular sleeping bags have a slightly tapered foot area.
 These bags are the happy medium for people who can’t handle the confines of a mummy but don’t want the bulk of a rectangular bag.
 They are also a good choice for couples who want to zip up their bags and snuggle together.

 Mummy Sleeping Bag

 Most backpackers will want a mummy bag because the tapered shape eliminates extraneous fabric and insulation, making the packed size and weight easier managing.
 Because there is less space size for your body heat to warm up, they tend to be warmer than bigger rectangular-shaped bags.

 They are designed to be used in different ways.
 For example, hikers use sleeping bags that are specifically designed for mountain climbing.
 They also have suitable material to make them durable and fit for purpose.them.
 The same applies to sleep bags for the summer season, cold weather and sleeping bags for children.